kbongco/Otakupedia/README.md

 }
 ```
 ## Wireframes
-The wireframe is linked above in my repo
+The wireframe is linked <a href="https://git.generalassemb.ly/kbongco/Otakupedia/blob/master/Otakupedia.png">Here for desktop</a>

 ### MVP/PostMVP
 -have the JIKAN API working to show top/trending anime in the top/trending anime section, and show a small description or rating<br>